Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version3/day17/README.md

 Play Screen:

-* Y-Axis Movement of the Player's Spaceship
-* Y-Axis Movement of the Player's Spaceship
+* Fixed minor bugs in the game

 # What am I working on?